AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-12-31-rest-in-peace-flash/index.md

 ---
 title: Rest in Peace, Flash
 description: If it were up to me, things wouldn't end this way.
-We had some great times together, but now it's time to say goodbye.
+We had some great times together, but now it's time to move on.
 keywords: [flash games]
 categories: [essay, gaming]
 thumbnail: ./images/thumbnail.png